Graduate Application Process

 All transcripts that are not from an American institution must be evaluated.
 A course-by-course evaluation is required, and the transcript must be converted to the American Grade Point Average system.
 Transcripts must also include an official English translation.
 The translation and evaluation fees must be paid directly to the agency performing the service.

-Cameron only accepts degrees from universities and colleges that are considered to have regional accreditation.
+Cameron only accepts degrees from universities and colleges that are considered to have institutional accreditation.
 The evaluation agency will determine this information when they conduct the transcript evaluation.
-See CHEA for information on regional accreditation.
+See CHEA for information on institutional accreditation.

 Accepted evaluation agencies are listed below.